habring/generative_variational_reg/README.md

 poetry run python demo.py
 ```

-## Reproduction of numerical results
+## Reproduction of the Results
-* The file `demo.py` should serve as a test, if everything is installed/set up correctly.
-Run it via
+* Run the script `demo.py` via typing
 ```
 poetry run python demo.py
 ```
-It should perform inpainting with TGV and the proposed method and store the results in scripts/experiments/demo.
+in your shell in the correct directory.
+If everything is installed correctly it should perform inpainting with TGV and the proposed method each on the Barbara test image and store the results in the directory scripts/experiments/demo.

-* The file `reproduce_generative_regularization_results.py` contains a scripts to reproduce the results for all applications shown in the paper on all test images with the proposed method.
-You can, however, chose to only perform specific applications by modifying the script.
-There is a line at the beginning where you can choose which cases to consider.
-To run the file, type
+* The file `reproduce_generative_regularization_results.py` contains a script to reproduce the results with the proposed method.
+You can choose which experiments to perform by modifying the list `cases` at the beginning of the file.
+If you do not modify anything, all experiments will be performed with all possible test images.
+The results will be stored in scripts/experiments/gen_reg.
+Run the script via typing
 ```
 poetry run python reproduce_generative_regularization_results.py
 ```
 in your shell.

 * The file `reproduce_tgv_results.py` contains a scripts to reproduce the results for TGV regularization.
+The results will be stored in scripts/experiments/tgv.
 To execute it type
 ```
-poetry run python reproduce_generative_regularization_results.py
+poetry run python reproduce_tgv_results.py
 ```
 in your shell.

+## Test Images

+For the experiments we use five diffeerent test images which are located in scripts/imsource.
+The fish image ["Pomocanthus imperator facing right"](https://commons.wikimedia.org/wiki/File:Pomocanthus_imperator_facing_right.jpg), by [Albert kok](https://commons.wikimedia.org/wiki/User:Albert_kok), licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Authors